Mitochondria : Definition, Structure and Functions

 Structure of Mitochondria

-Mitochondria have generally spherical or rod-shaped or filamentous structures.
-It is about 3.0-7.0 µm in length and 0.2-2.0 µm in diameter.
-It usually consists of two unit membranes, two chambers, mitochondrial matrix and mitochondrial particles.
-Every mitochondria is bounded by the double membranes, the outer membrane and inner membrane.
-Each membrane is made up of lipo-protein and it is about 60 Angstrom thick.
-The outer membrane is smoothed and covers the mitochondria but the inner membrane remains folded inward at various points to form a number of incomplete partitions which are known as the cristae or mitochondrialis cristae.
-The two membranes remain 60-80 Angstroms apart from each other.
-The space between the two membranes is filled up with fluid.
+It is spherical or rod-shaped or filamentous body which grows about 3.0-7.0 µm in length and 0.2-2.0 µm in diameter.
+The body of the mitochondria is covered by two unit membranes such as outer and inner membranes.
+Lipo-protein is the main chemical component of each membrane and it is about 60 Å thick.
+Among the two membranes, outer membrane is smooth which surrounds the mitochondria but the inner membrane makes fold at different points and create incomplete barrier, known as cristae.
+60-80 Å gap is present between the two membranes and this gap is filled up with fluid.

 Diagrammatically Structure of Mitochondrion